didibrabosa/ai-pdf-reader/README.md

 - **pydantic**: For data validation.

 ## How to Use
-1.Set Up Your API Key:
+1. Set Up Your API Key:
     Create a .env file or set the environment variable OPENAI_API_KEY with your OpenAI API key.
     If not set, the application will prompt you to enter the key at startup.
 2. Select a PDF: